Package leaflet: Information for the user

 If you have had Mirena fitted for quite a long time and then start to have bleeding problems, contact your doctor for advice.

-There is a calendar on the last page of this patient information booklet.
+There is a calendar on the last page of this patient information leaflet.
 Your doctor may ask you to fill this in to check your pattern of bleeding.
 If you are asked to do so, mark the date of insertion with an "X" in the appropriate date square.
 Mark days of spotting with "0" and bleeding with "•".

 4. Possible side effects